Linaro/website/_posts/current/blog/2023-07-03-unified-boot-on-qualcomm-rbx-development-boards.md

 In future, Linaro is looking forward to supporting more platforms using this method and being able to support Unified boot image across multiple platforms.

-Also, ABL is a component which performs the task of loading appended Kernel which now is performed by U-boot, so we might be able to drop ABL and load u-boot directly.
+Also, ABL is a component which performs the task of loading an appended Kernel which now is performed by U-boot, so we might be able to drop ABL and load u-boot directly.

 For more information on the work Linaro does on Qualcomm platforms and how we can help you build, deploy and maintain products based on Qualcomm processors, go to our [Qualcomm platform services page](https://www.linaro.org/services/qualcomm-platforms-services/).